vongomben/fluid-networks/README.md

  Fluid Networks

-An Physical Computing and Internet of Things workshop from [Officine Innesto](https://officine.cc/) and held by [Davide Gomba](https://twitter.com/vongomben)
+A Physical Computing and Internet of Things workshop from [Officine Innesto](https://officine.cc/) and held by [Davide Gomba](https://twitter.com/vongomben)

 This repository is meant as a [Node-RED](https://nodered.org/) and Microcontrollers (mainly based on [Arduino](https://arduino.cc/))